 #2 – Marketable Securities are easily transferable

-- In order to be highly liquid, marketable securities should be easily transferable.
+- In order to be highly liquid, these securities should be easily transferable.

-- Highly liquid and easily transferable features of marketable securities are complementary to one other.
+- Highly liquid and easily transferable features of these securities are complementary to one other.

-- Marketable securities are instruments than can be easily transferable on a stock exchange or otherwise.
+- Such securities are instruments than can be easily transferable on a stock exchange or otherwise.

 The above two feature can be used to classify any security as marketable securities.

 Let’s understand how this is to be used as classification tool with help of practical illustration.